woodfrog/json_parser/README.md

 ~~~

 ### b).
 Run Without Build
-This project can also run without building it.
-You need to specify each script in the command and provide input and output file names.
+Please specify each script in the command and provide the input and output file names.
 ~~~
 go run parser.go input_stream.go tokenizer.go inputFileName.json > outputFileName.html
 ~~~

 ## Design Review
 ### Basic Idea
-The basic idea comes from recursive descent parser.
-A recursive descent parser is top-down parser built on a set of mutually recursive procedures.
-Each procedure implements one rule of the grammar.[2]
-Since JSON has strict syntax rules and these rules are corresponding to HTML outputs, a recursive descent parser can be used to check the grammar and convert it to an HTML string.
+The basic idea originates from the recursive descent parser, which is a top-down parser built on a set of mutually recursive procedures.
+Each procedure implements a single rule of the grammar.[2]
+Since JSON has strict syntax rules that corresponds to HTML outputs, a recursive descent parser can be applied to validate and convert JSON grammar to an HTML string.

 ### Structure
-This projects contain the following three components.
-Input Streaming, Tokenizer and Parser.
-These components are also executed in this order.
-This section talks about what these components are doing.
+This project contains the following three components: Input Streaming, Tokenizer, and Parser.
+These components are executed in the listed order.
+This section belows presents the objectives of each component.

 #### 1. Input Streaming

-Input Streaming provides two major functions `peek()` and `next()` to read the input stream one rune by another. `peek()` checks the next token without consuming it.
-It decides the beginning of the next token and helps the tokenizer to choose different tokenizing logic. `next()` moves the pointer to the next token.
+Input Streaming provides two major functions `peek()` and `next()` to read the input stream one rune by another. `peek()` checks the next token without consuming it and decides the beginning of the next token, which helps the tokenizer to choose different tokenizing logic. `next()` moves the pointer to the next token.

 #### 2. Tokenizer